volodymyrhudyma/blog/content/blog/add-redux-saga-with-typescript-to-your-react-application-january-2021.md

 ## Step 10: Create Root Saga

-And the final step is to import all sagas into the **rootSaga.ts** file.
+And the last configuration step is to import all sagas into the **rootSaga.ts** file.

 Create a new file `src/store/rootSaga.ts` with the following content: